Staying Safe While Learning and Teaching Online

 The webpage from the Digital Skills and Training team offers a broad overview of ways you can keep yourself safe while engaging online, including quick safety hacks and a curated list of digital safety guides.

 The University’s Information Security (InfoSec) team have put together a handy list of their top 10 digital safety tips to help protect you and the University.
 This is a great place to start when it comes to managing you own digital safety.

 We understand that the Covid-19 pandemic has had a profound effect on the lives of our students and staff.
 If you require additional support for your digital wellbeing, the page below offers a curated list of both internal and external resources to help guide you through some common digital safety concerns.

-Due to the escalation of Covid-19, most members of the University community are currently working and studying from home.
-To help you navigate remote working, Information Services Group has issued off-site working guidance for both staff and students.
+Many members of the University community are currently working and studying from different locations.
+To help you navigate hybrid working, Information Services Group has issued guidance for both staff and students.

 Information Services Off-site Working Guidance

 Find information on how to get set up for home working, instructions for remote desktop, cloud-based file storage, connecting to University file storage, holding meetings online and accessing other University services off-site.

 Find a range of study skills support to help you prepare for a mix of in-person and digital teaching at this handy web hub for students, including an introduction to the University's virtual learning environment and short transition courses.